kyledrake/sammy_davis_jr/README.markdown

 Getting Started in One Minute
 -----------------------------

-1) Get it:
+1) Install Bundler:

+    $ gem install bundler

+2) Clone Sammy Davis Junior:

     $ git clone git@github.com:kyledrake/sammy_davis_jr.git

-2) Modify Gemfile and environment.rb to your preference (or leave them alone).
+3) Modify Gemfile and environment.rb to your preference (or leave them alone).

-3) Install dependancies with Bundler:
+4) Install dependancies with Bundler:

     $ bundle install

-4) Copy to new folder (or git repository)

 5) Start the server:

     $ bundle exec rainbows

-6) That's it!
+That's it!
+Hit the app with your browser and you should see the stubbed index route.

 Is this a Microframework or a Boilerplate?